angband/angband/docs/guide.rst

 ``````````````

 It's quite possible to get to 500' (dl 10) or deeper in the first trip into the
 dungeon.
-Plan to return when either you have enough stuff that your character
+Plan to return when you run out of either escapes (?Phase door),
-will be significantly more powerful after reselling it, or if you run out of
-either escapes (?Phase door), protection from side-effects (curing potions), or
+protection from side-effects (curing potions), or damage (arrows if you are a
-damage (arrows if you are a ranger, flasks of oil if you are otherwise weak.)
+ranger, flasks of oil if you are otherwise weak.)

 Since you don't have much, don't spend it on less valuable monsters.